Saul Barcelo, PhD

 cthomsen@llu.edu

-Dr. Thomsen has been teaching for the LLU School of Religion since 1999, with expertise in the areas of grief and bereavement, spiritualty and therapy, and integrative patient care.
+Dr. Thomsen has been teaching for the LLU School of Religion since 2011, with expertise in the integration of behavior sciences, neurobiology, bioethics, and theology for students aspiring to become healthcare professionals.

-Dr. Thomsen’s educational background includes a BA in Theology (La Sierra University), an MDiv from the Theological Seminary at Andrews University, a DMin from Fuller Theological Seminary, and a PhD in Marital and Family therapy from LLU.
+Dr. Thomsen’s educational background includes a BA in Theology (La Sierra University), an MDiv from the Theological Seminary at Andrews University, a DMin degree from Fuller Theological Seminary, and a PhD in Marital and Family therapy with a major in social/behavioral neuroscience from Loma Linda University.

-He has pastored several SDA congregations in Southern California, most recently at the Loma Linda University Church as the Pastor for Family Life Ministry.
-He has also been a research associate for the LLU Center for Spiritual Life and Wholeness; served on committees and boards of non-profit and church-related organizations, including the Adventist Health System; and presented and published extensively on topics ranging from various aspects of psycho-social dynamics of religion to spirituality in family relationships.
-His particular area of specialty is in the neuroscience of spirituality, and he is known for bringing cutting-edge research into his classes, generating great dialogue and discussion.
+He has 34 years of experience in pastoral ministry and has served congregations in various regions of Southern California.
+He has also been a research associate for the LLU Center for Spiritual Life and Wholeness; served on committees and boards of non-profit and church-related organizations, including Adventist Health Systems West; and presented and published extensively on topics such as relationships, practical applications of social neuroscience, mental health, and organizational systems.
+He is known for bringing cutting-edge research into his classes, generating great dialogue and discussion.

 Research Professor, New Testament Interpretation